Malia Obama Packs On PDA With Boyfriend Just Before Attending Beyonce Concert Together In Paris

 — Daily Mail Breaking (@DM_breakingnews) July 16, 2018

 And after he started dating the daughter of such a high-profile person in Barack Obama, Vanity Fair shares that Rory deleted all of his social media accounts sometime before the end of January.
-It is unknown if Malia or the Secret Service may have asked Farquharson to delete his Instagram page or if he did it by choice but one thing is for sure — the page no longer exists.
+It is unknown if Malia or the Secret Service may have asked Farquharson to delete his Instagram page or if he did it by choice, but one thing is for sure — the page no longer exists.

 Hopefully now that Malia has another man to watch over her while she is away at school, her father can stop worrying about her — maybe just a little bit.
 According to CNN, Barack said that dropping off his first child at school was “rough,” even comparing it to open-heart surgery.